 What type of work do you typically do to the pieces that you’re flipping?

 “The most I have to do before painting is cleaning.
-I clean the pieces really well, and then if it’s a really shiny wood I will scuff it up with sandpaper before painting, that gives the paint something to grip on to.
-I use good quality furniture paints that can be applied over previously finished surfaces without needing to completely sand down to bare wood.”
+I clean the pieces really well, and then if it’s a really shiny wood, I will scuff it up with sandpaper before painting, which gives the paint something to grip on to.
+I use good quality furniture paints that can be applied over previously finished surfaces without completely sand down to bare wood.”

 How/where do you sell the furniture once you are done with it?

 “My sister and I have a Facebook business page where we sell all our pieces.
-When our page was still small we would also post on our local garage sale pages.
-Now that our page has lots of followers we don’t need to post our finished pieces anywhere else!”
+When our page was small, we would also post on our local garage sale pages.
+Now that our page has lots of followers, we don’t need to post our finished pieces anywhere else!”

 When you were first getting started, did you have trouble knowing how to price your finished pieces?